EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Introduction

-Recently, large-scale pre-training~\cite{plmsurvey} has become a mainstream approach to build open-domain dialogue systems, both in English~\cite{dialogpt, meena, blender} and Chinese~\cite{eva, plato2, platoxl}.
-These works mostly construct large-scale dialogue corpora from social media platforms and then pre-train the model with generative objectives.
-Similar to the pre-trained models for general NLP tasks~\cite{gpt2,bert,t5}, pre-trained dialogue models acquire general conversational skills and versatile knowledge from large-scale dialogue corpora during pre-training.
+Recently, large-scale pre-training~\cite{plmsurvey,paradigm_shift} has become a mainstream approach to building open-domain dialogue systems, both in English~\cite{dialogpt, meena, blender} and Chinese~\cite{eva, plato2, platoxl}.
+These works mostly construct large dialogue corpora from social media platforms and then pre-train the model with generative objectives.
+Similar to the pre-trained models for general NLP tasks~\cite{gpt2,bert,t5}, pre-trained dialogue models acquire general conversational skills and versatile knowledge from large dialogue corpora during pre-training.
 Then, they can be easily fine-tuned to fit into various downstream dialogue scenarios, outperforming those trained from scratch.

-However, building a powerful dialogue model is more than simply scaling up model size and dialogue corpora.
+However, building a powerful dialogue model is more than simply scaling up the model size and dialogue corpora.
 There are some other key factors that significantly impact the final performance.
-Although \citet{meena} and \citet{blender} explore some of the factors, including the pre-training tasks, decoding strategies, and evaluation metrics in English scenarios, there still remain some under-explored key factors.
-In Chinese, these factors are even more under-explored.
+Although Adiwardana et al.~\cite{meena} and Roller et al.~\cite{blender} explore some of them, including the pre-training tasks, decoding strategies, and evaluation metrics in English scenarios, some under-explored key factors remain, especially in Chinese.
 For example, many works report an overview of the pre-training data they use but do not provide the data collection, cleansing procedures, and quality control details.
 Another example is the decoding strategy.
-Existing works on Chinese pre-trained dialogue models generally focus on the model training phase while only giving a rough analysis of different parameter settings of decoding.
-We argue that due to the intrinsic difference among languages, lessons about decoding strategies in English may not be directly transferred to Chinese scenarios.
+Existing works on Chinese pre-trained dialogue models generally focus on the model training phase but only give a rough analysis of different parameter settings of decoding.
+We argue that due to the intrinsic differences among languages, lessons about decoding strategies in English may not be directly transferred to Chinese scenarios.